the “Elizabeth DiAlto Page”

-I’ve always carried enormous resistance to titles and labels.
-I internalized other people’s opinions about what words we should and shouldn’t use to describe ourselves to affect me.
+I’ve never been a fan of titles or labels.
+For a while, I allowed other people’s opinions about what words we should and shouldn’t use to describe ourselves to affect me.
 I also had to be real about the frustration of how overused and de-sanctified so many words have become in our modern hashtag times.

 Where I’ve come to now is a place of simply and gracefully owning my multidimensionality.
 The many parts, roles, and gifts I’m here to share (we all have these, by the way, I’m not special).
 So, feel free to call me whatever you want.
 People have been doing that for years anyway.

 I’ve been called a priestess, a shaman, a goddess, an oracle, more specifically – an oracle in a t-shirt, a soul sherpa, a practical mystic, a human Care Bear, “The mother I never had”, “My internet bff,” “the big sister I didn’t know I needed,” a professional synchronicity machine… and there’s many more I know I’m forgetting.
 Our community members are really creative and generous with these labels!

 Two things I know for sure are that I am a Mystic and Medicine Woman, and those are what really influence everything else I do and create.

-My direct connection to the Divine is an integral part of who I am.
-Everything I do is about helping people connect to whatever medicine they need to embody self love, healing, wholeness, and liberation.
+My direct connection to the Divine is an integral part of who I am; and everything I do is about helping people connect to whatever medicine they need to embody self love, healing, wholeness, and liberation.

 NEED-TO-KNOW OR GOOD-TO-KNOW?
 YOU DECIDE